-New mums can feel unsure about breastfeeding and what it’s going to be like.
-Here we address common breastfeeding concerns and problems with information and helpful tips.
+New mums can feel unsure about breastfeeding and what it’ll be like.
+Here we address common breastfeeding concerns with information and helpful tips.

 What if I don't make enough breast milk?

-All mumss make breastmilk, and supply continues in response to their baby’s needs – frequent and effective emptying of the breast drives the supply.
-If there are problems with supply, then these can often resolve by feeding more often, and making sure the baby is comfortably positioned and effectively attached.
+All mums make breastmilk, and supply continues in response to their baby’s needs – frequent and effective emptying of the breast drives the supply.
+If there are problems with supply, then these can often resolve by feeding more often, and making sure the baby is comfortably positioned and effectively attached

 Do speak to a midwife, health visitor or breastfeeding counsellor about this, and explore whether your expectations (and those around you) might be making you believe there’s a problem with supply, when there isn't.

 However, there are a few women whose bodies can't physically make enough breastmilk for their babies, even after problems have been addressed.